scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** fire

 Blast a creature you can see with a bolt of fire.
-Make a spellcasting roll against the creatures defense.
-On success the creature takes 1/0 in fire damage, adding 0/1 die on a critical.
+Make a spellcasting roll against the creature's defense.
+On success, the creature takes 1/0 fire damage, adding 0/1 fire damage on a critical hit.

-Add 0/1 in fire damage for every level cast above cantrip.
+Add 0/1 fire damage for every level cast above cantrip.

 #### Message